-1.0 INTRODUCTION
+1.0 Introduction

-These procedures are a companion document to the Saint Louis University Policy on Institutional Biosafety Committee (IBC), Research Policy Number RC-010.
-Policy RC-010 should be reviewed prior to review and use of these procedures.
-These procedures, and subsequent revisions, are incorporated by reference into Policy RC-010.
+These procedures are a companion document to the Saint Louis University Institutional Biosafety Committee (IBC) Policy.
+The IBC Policy should be reviewed prior to review and use of these procedures.
+These procedures, and subsequent revisions, are incorporated by reference into the IBC Policy.
 Compliance with both the policy and the current edition of these companion procedures is expected.
 Refer to Section 12.0 for Sanctions for Non-Compliance.